 Potential candidates should first make contact with a potential supervisor(s) in the School, see http://www.naturalscience.tcd.ie/, and follow links for further information on staff research interests.

 Applications must be submitted on the application form.

 Application forms are available from Rachel, firstname.lastname@example.org Deadline for applications is Monday 15th July 2013.
 Completed applications should be submitted to the School of Natural Science, Trinity College, Dublin 2 (email@example.com).

 19th February 2013

-Trinity College will host an international symposium on Online Higher Education – Disrupting Higher Education on 19th February to stimulate discussion about technology-enhanced learning, the opportunities and challenges associated with offering free online courses, and meeting the educational needs of online learners.
+Trinity College hosted an international symposium on Online Higher Education – Disrupting Higher Education on 19th February 2013 to stimulate discussion about technology-enhanced learning, the opportunities and challenges associated with offering free online courses, and meeting the educational needs of online learners.

 For a list of presentations from the event that are downloadable please click here.

 For further information please click on the image below.